MariiaRoz/NNSTUSecondLabWork2017_2/README.md

 ## Labels Purpose Description

-* **Bug** - reviewer found an issue / CI issue / merge issue / static code analysis issue.
+* **Bug** - reviewer have found an issue / CI issue / merge issue / static code analysis issue.
 * **Duplicate** - if *Pull Request* was duplicated.
 * **Enhancement** - use to mark *Pull Request* with code enhancements.
-* **Help Wanted** - developer has encountered unresolvable issue and require additional help.
-* **Question** - developer is not sure about code workflow / needs an advice.
+* **Help Wanted** - developer has encountered unresolvable issue / is not sure about code workflow / needs an advice.

 ## Current Continuous Integration Status